Undergraduate Scholarships

 Give to the Phil and Sue Zietlow Chemical Engineering & Materials Science Scholarship

-Phil (ChE '64) and Sue Zietlow established this fund to help U of M students gain the same kind of academic, teamwork, and leadership skills that Phil gained during his time as U of M student and member of the Marching Band.
-The fund provides scholarships to qualifying undergraduates in the College of Science and Engineering who are majoring in chemical engineering or materials science, with special preference for students in the U of M Marching Band, or who have received the Gold Award from the Girl Scouts or earned the rank of Eagle Scout from Scouting BSA.
+Phil (ChE '64) and Sue Zietlow established this fund to help U of M students gain the same kind of academic, teamwork, and leadership skills that Phil gained during his time as U of M student and member of the marching band.
+The fund provides scholarships to qualifying undergraduates in the College of Science and Engineering who are majoring in chemical engineering or materials science.
+Special preference is given to students in the U of M Marching Band, students who have received the Gold Award from the Girl Scouts, or those who have earned the rank of Eagle Scout from Scouting BSA.
+Phil and Sue also believe that every person has a responsibility to help build a better world.
+We desire that recipients of this scholarship commit to paying forward in some way, however he or she is called, to help others in their neighborhood, near or far.

 +